wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 the state machine is currently in the middle of parsing a partially received command and will therefore skip the above step.

+#### Parsing Command Data

+After parsing the header, the function then proceed to parse the array element one by one, using `c->multibulklen` as the loop control variable.
+For every element, the loop checks whether it begins with `$`, then parses the length of the RESP string using `string2ll()` after verifying the `\r` character, and finally reads the string into a newly allocated SDS object.
+The SDS object is wrapped by an `robj` object and then put into `c->argv`.
+At the end of the loop, `c->multibulklen` is decremented by one to indicate that one element has been successfully parsed.

 ### Input Parsing and Dispatching